panjf2000/gnet/README.md

 <img width="916" alt="multi-reactors" src="https://user-images.githubusercontent.com/7496278/64918646-a7839300-d7d3-11e9-804a-d021ddd23ca3.png">
 </p>

-Before you can benefit from this new networking model in handling blocking business logic, there is still a way for you to handle your business logic in networking: you can leverage the open-source goroutine-pool to unblock your blocking code, and I now present you [ants](https://github.com/panjf2000/ants): a high-performance goroutine pool in Go that allows you to manage and recycle a massive number of goroutines in your concurrency programs.
+Before you can benefit from this new networking model in handling blocking business logic, there is still a way for you to handle your business logic in networking: you can utilize the open-source goroutine-pool to unblock your blocking code, and I now present you [ants](https://github.com/panjf2000/ants): a high-performance goroutine pool in Go that allows you to manage and recycle a massive number of goroutines in your concurrency programs.

-You can import `ants` to your `gnet` server and put your blocking code to the `ants` pool in `Event.React()`, which makes your business code nonblocking.
+You can import `ants` to your `gnet` server and put your blocking code to the `ants` pool in `Event.React()`, which makes your business code non-blocking.

 ## Auto-scaling Ring Buffer

-`gnet` leverages Ring-Buffer to cache TCP streams and manage memory cache in networking.
+`gnet` utilizes Ring-Buffer to cache TCP streams and manage memory cache in networking.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/7496278/64916810-4f8b6300-d7b8-11e9-9459-5517760da738.gif">